ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ## Overview

 Here is a sequence diagram of the whole process.
 Don't worry, we will go into each step separately.
-Maybe the sole purpose of this huge diagram is to prove the point above that holepunching "is a lot more complex than one would think".
+Maybe the sole purpose of this huge diagram is to prove the point above that hole punching "is a lot more complex than one would think".

 ![img](../assets/libp2p-hole-punching-overview.svg)